Ana Cheri Looks Like A Smoking-Hot Snow Bunny In Her Latest Instagram Update

 Ana was dressed for cooler temperatures, but that did not stop her from looking sexy.
 Her outfit included a slate gray workout bra and pair of leggings.
 The bra had a zippered front, which she wore halfway down, flashing her cleavage.
 The matching leggings had a high waistline that accentuated her trim midsection.
 To keep her arms warm, she sported a cropped, white jacket, which she wore open to expose her chest.
 She also wore a pair of white trainers.
 She completed her look with a white knit cap with a fluffy pom-pom on the top.

 Ana’s followers seemed to be impressed with the update, and more than 30,000 of them hit the heart button within an hour of her sharing it to her account.

-Dozens of them had plenty of good things to say about it, too.
+Dozens had plenty of good things to say about it, too.

-“You may be in snow and cold but you look straight fire in those yoga pants,” one admirer admirer.
+“You may be in snow and cold but you look straight fire in those yoga pants,” commented one admirer.

 “Absolutely stunning omg,” wrote a second Instagram user, adding a red heart and heart-eye smiley face emoji.